Track mileage automatically

 As a self-employed individual, you can write off professional development and educational expenses that advance your sector knowledge on your tax return.

-Bank charges on your business’ bank account, including interest
+Bank charges on your business’s bank account, including interest

 Deductions for bad debts

-Bad debt is a sum of money that someone owes you but has been deemed uncollectible and written off as such.
+Bad debt is a sum of money someone owes you but has been deemed uncollectible and written off.
 If a receivable that won't be paid has already been recorded as income, you can deduct it.

 How to claim self-employed deductions at tax time

-The Statement of Business or Professional Activities on Form T2125 from the Canada Revenue Agency should be carefully read.
+You should carefully read The Statement of Business or Professional Activities on Form T2125 from the CRA.
 All deductible costs for your own business must be reported on this form.
-All your business income and expenses, including those related to your home office, motor vehicle and mileage expenses, depreciation on assets and capital expenditures, are reported on Form T2125, whether you use tax software or pen and paper.
+All your business income and expenses, including those related to your home office, motor vehicle and mileage expenses, asset depreciation, and capital expenditures, are reported on Form T2125, whether you use tax software or pen-and-paper.

 FAQ